rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 In order to start the Hi-C data analysis and preprocess your data you have to provide:

 - Two fastq files, respectively of the first and the second reads of the pairs.
-If you wish to use public datasets on GEO and you need instructions to download the data, see [this section](#11-downloading-the-raw-data-from-geo).
+If you wish to use public datasets on GEO and you need instructions to download the data, see [section 1.1.](#11-downloading-the-raw-data-from-geo).
 - The Bowtie2 indexes of your reference genome.
 - The restriction enzyme used in the Hi-C experiment.